Stay up to date

 Misconfiguration issues

-It is one of the most significant security concerns of cloud infrastructure.
+It is one of the most significant security risks of cloud infrastructure.
 A small misconfigured component can have a big impact on cloud security and lead to a ripple effect on the security issues in other assets.
-Most cloud providers are concerned not to experience data breaches due to such issues.

 In 2018, an American multinational delivery service company named FedEx suffered a data breach due to a failure in the third-party, public cloud service provider that exposed 119000 scanned documents of FedEx.
 Cloud misconfiguration mainly occurs due to a lack of secure configuration on cloud applications and ecosystems.
-Amazon S3 bucket leakages is another example of misconfigured assets that could lead to a data breach.
+Amazon S3 bucket leakages is another example of misconfigured assets.

 The following are some of the few components that lead to the misconfiguration security issue in cloud computing.

-- Privileged access posing security concerns in cloud computing environments
+• Privileged access posing security risks in cloud computing environments

 Insecure API

-In cloud computing security, the APIs are the processing backbone and are designed to facilitate data access and integration.
+In cloud computing security, the APIs are the backbone of processing and are designed to facilitate data access and integration.
 If not combined securely, the same APIs can impose a high-security risk on a line of communication through MITM (Man-in-the-Middle Attack) and exploitation of the sensitive data in the cloud.

-The primary reason for the insecure API layer is improper security design policies, lack of authentication and access control mechanisms with the wrong dependency chain of APIs.
-Following OWASP API Top 10 risks can add API security to cloud applications.
+The primary reason for the insecure API layer is improper cloud security design policies, lack of authentication and access control mechanism with wrong dependency chain of APIs.
+By following OWASP API Top 10 risks, API security can be added to the cloud applications.

 Denial of Service (DoS/DDoS)